 - The student normally must qualify for candidacy before taking an individual or independent study and the comprehensive examinations.

-Each student is accepted into a specific program within the department (i.e. clinical mental health counseling, marriage and family therapy, professional school counseling, college student development).
+Each student is accepted into a specific program within the department (i.e. clinical mental health counseling, marriage and family therapy, professional school counseling, student affairs administration).
 A student may not switch to another program without making a formal written request and receiving the prior approval of his/her advisor, the new program admissions committee, and the department chairperson.
 A student who wishes to change to another department must have the approval of the Dean of Graduate Studies and Research and of the department into which he/she proposes to transfer before the change is made.
 Acceptance into a particular program/department does not guarantee acceptance by another program/department.

 Cultural diversity has become the norm in our society.
 Viewing cultural diversity as the norm means that students need to learn about the experiences, cultures, histories, and perspectives of people from a variety of ethnic, racial, gender, and social class backgrounds.
 Therefore, all courses in the department are taught from a multicultural perspective.